Skip to main content

 Multifactorial Risk Assessment and Patient History

 Falls-related clinical guidelines include recommendations from the World Falls Task Force (see box below), the American Geriatric Society, the British Geriatric Society, and the American Academy of Orthopedic Surgeons.
-While there are many areas of overlap between various guidelines, a recent systematic review by the Journal of the American Medical Association found that there are also considerable variations in consistency between recommendations in some areas (Montero-Odasso et al., 2021).
+While there are many areas of overlap between various guidelines, a systematic review published in the Journal of the American Medical Association reported considerable variations in consistency between recommendations in some areas (Montero-Odasso et al., 2021).

 WORLD GUIDELINES